 Part of problem data and settings can be updated without requiring a new problem setup.

-Update problem data¶
+Update problem vectors¶

 u can be updated with new values